khanlab/khanlab.github.io/README.md

 individual pages, which are under `people/_posts`.
 Page templates and common elements are stored in `_layouts` and `_includes` respectively.

-_A Jupyter notebook with a Github Actions cron job will be utilized to update recent publications on a monthly basis._
+_A Jupyter notebook with a Github Actions cron job is utilized to update recent publications on a monthly basis._

 The design of the website and use of Jekyll was inspired by [nbclab.github.io](https://github.com/NBCLab/nbclab.github.io).

+All required packages are managed via [Poetry (v1.2.0a2)](https://python-poetry.org/).
+Click on the package link to see setup instructions.
+_This is only required to run the Jupyter notebook._

 ## Updating website